alissoninacio1/soccer-league-sql/README.md

 ## Invite Questions from the Audience for Clarification or Further Discussion

-We invite you to ask any questions or seek further clarification on any aspect of this project.
-Whether it is about the database schema, the SQL operations, or the quality assurance processes, we are here to discuss and ensure a clear understanding of the project details and methodologies used.
+I invite you to ask any questions or seek further clarification on any aspect of this project.